NG-Joseph/learning-react-spring/README.md

 # React Spring Exploration

 The primary aim of this repository is to learn and assist others learn react spring by building fully animated e-commerce react components.
+This would eventually be connected to a [NestJs] backend to demonstrate Server-Side rendering of products and possibly images on the carousel.

+## Todos

+- Set up tailwind css
+- Add basic ecommerce starter page
+- Add basic animation to any component for illustration ✅
+- Get better looking components from [shuffle.dev](https://shuffle.dev)
+- Create NestJS API for products
+ **more incoming...**

 ## Contributions